Missing Student Notification Policies and Procedures

 - Check the student’s room to see if he/she is present.

 - Contact University Housing Community Coordinators, roommates, friends, employers, and members of clubs and organizations the student may be affiliated with, if known, to obtain information about when and where the student was last seen and if the student’s absence is inconsistent with his/her established patterns of behavior.
-(University Housing personnel)
+(University Housing)

 - Contact the student’s professors to ascertain the student’s recent attendance in class.
 (Dean of Students)

 - Obtain a photograph of the student, if available, from student ID card records and use this information (and/or the physical description) to conduct a search, with the possible assistance from University Housing personnel or others, of campus and buildings where the student has classes.
 The Campus Security Director may issue an ID card photograph to personnel involved to assist in the identification of the missing student.
 (Campus Security Director)

 - Contact the Parking Office to determine if the student has a vehicle registered on campus; if the student has a vehicle, Campus Security officers will attempt to locate the vehicle on campus.
-(Campus Security officers)
+(Campus Security Office)

 - Check access card logs (e.g., through Dining Services, Student Life Center) to determine the last time the student’s UH Hilo ID card was used, access logs to UH email, as well as any surveillance video.
 (Campus Security Director)